freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/logging-a-user-out.md

 Creating the logout logic is easy.
 The route should just unauthenticate the user, and redirect to the home page instead of rendering any view.

 In passport, unauthenticating a user is as easy as just calling `req.logout()` before redirecting.
+Add this `/logout` route to do that:

 ```js
 app.route('/logout')